Arc'teryx Sigma SL Anorak Review

 This softshell is clean and simple in design and is available in three solid colors, but the fit and function of the jacket make it pretty clear you are either going out or coming back from a climbing mission.
 There is not much overlap with around-town style here.

 This is a specific, niche softshell jacket, but is a very well made one.
-At $180 this is a reasonable deal for a quality garment that serves a unique purpose in the wardrobe, but it is not a do-it-all softshell by any means.
+This is a reasonable deal for a quality garment that serves a unique purpose in the wardrobe, but it is not a do-it-all softshell by any means.

 We really liked the Sigma SL for its excellent mobility and movement, its durability and climbing-friendly features.
 The anorak style may not be appealing to all, but for those who need a form-fitted layer while out on a hard ice lead, this may be the answer you've been looking for.